|

 Jazz is primarily about rhythm and articulations, those tricky bits that are impossible to notate.
-Harmony is like math, fun for many and much easier to get your head around for most.
+Harmony is like math, fun for many and much easier to get your head around for most than rhythm and articulation.
 Or so beginners believe.
 But when the moment of truth arrives at a jam session theory goes mostly out the window and instinct kicks in.
 Adam Maness explores this theme in his video "Why do I still suck".
 Jorge Mabarak, on Facebook, puts it well, theory is a tool.
 I propose that rhythm is the key.
-And ear training is the secret to unlocking the mystery.
+And ear training is the secret.
 Here is a practice time breakdown that may work for you:

 0 Comments

-All I can add is this.
-Say and do these things long before they are teens.
-Set and normalize these healthy behaviors/patterns when they are young.
+All I would add to these fine words is the following: do these things long before they are teens.

-David Playing the piano well is not easy, but it is possible with time, effort, and focus.
+David Revised September 2022 Playing the piano well is not easy, but it is possible with time, effort, and focus.
 Click on the photo to enjoy the whole story.

 David After the demonstration, I break it down.
 So....hang in there.